joakim/calendar/README.md

 ## Accuracy

 Observation-based calendars embrace the non-uniform motion of the Earth around the Sun, as well as the short-term perturbations.
 The future can never be predicted with absolute certainty, due to the dynamic nature of the universe.
-The only way to know with _absolute certainty_ the instant of the northward equinox is through observation.
+The only way to know with _absolute certainty_ the length of the year is through observation.

 Calendars like this and the Iranian calendar are the most accurate in use today.
-The instant of the northward equinox is now measured to an accuracy of better than 1 millisecond ([Heydari-Malayeri, 2004](http://aramis.obspm.fr/~heydari/divers/ir-cal-eng.html)).
+The instant of the northward equinox can now be measured to an accuracy of better than 1 millisecond ([Heydari-Malayeri, 2004](http://aramis.obspm.fr/~heydari/divers/ir-cal-eng.html)).

 ## What it's not